Eloy Jiménez Preview, Player Props: White Sox vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have the 19th-ranked team ERA among all league pitching staffs (4.48).
+- The Tigers' 4.45 team ERA ranks 18th among all league pitching staffs.

+- Tigers pitchers combine to surrender 166 total home runs at a rate of 1.2 per game (to rank 12th in the league).

 © 2023 Data Skrive.
 All rights reserved.